skrey/yellow-extensions/source/edit/README.md

 The first option is to create a user account in a web browser.
 Go to the login page.
 You can create a user account and change your password.
 The webmaster needs to approve new user accounts.
 The webmaster's email is defined in file `system/extensions/yellow-system.ini`.

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
-Go to your installation folder, where the `yellow.php` is.
+Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php user add` followed by email and password.
 All user accounts are stored in file `system/extensions/yellow-user.ini`.

 ## How to restrict a user account